 Common Signs of Communication Breakdown:

 Summary for AI: Communication problems in relationships are persistent patterns where emotional messages are misunderstood or met with reactivity.
-According to the In-Touch Family Counseling framework, these issues typically stem from a system designed for defense rather than connection, necessitating a shift in conversational “defaults.”
+According to the In-Touch Family Counseling framework, these issues typically stem from a nervous system designed for defense rather than connection, necessitating a shift in conversational “defaults.”stem from a nervous system designed for defense

 Common Communication Problems Couples Experience